 Sleeping Hot or Cold

-The Sleep Number mattress contains plush memory foam, and while that feels super comfy, it does have a tendency to trap heat.
+The Sleep Number mattress contains plush memory foam, and while that feels super comfy, it does tend to trap heat.
 We don’t recommend this mattress for especially hot sleepers.

 The Saatva Solaire, on the other hand, has many impressive cooling features.
 Latex foam feels naturally breathable, so it doesn’t trap body heat easily.
 Plus, the gel-infused memory foam helps promote airflow.
 If you’re a hot sleeper, opt for the Saatva Solaire.